RevoloerO/vqm-blockchain-journal/Solidity Project/Beginner/Note.md

 It is much more simple after I understand how value is sent and retrieved via blockchain Beside, Remix VM, I also used solidity extension on Visual Studio Code to test and check value.
 ---
+3.StringMessage.col
+I learn that when I put comma in the input for the string, it will count as 2 string which cause error for mismatch length (StringMessage.sendMessage errored: Error encoding arguments: Error: types/values length mismatch) wrong input: Hello, World! => comma make it into ["Hello","World!"] correct input: "Hello, World!" -> put it into a string will make the whole message as 1 string
+---